 This was calculated by comparing a list of authors associated with Bitcoin against the original Bitcoin whitepaper.
 Finally, we used a kNN approach to sort the mean distances in order so that we could see who had the most similar writing style to Satoshi in our experiment.

 We found that the first nearest neighbour was Satoshi’s email texts followed by 3 of Gavin Andresen’s GitHub documents and then followed by Satoshi’s forum texts.
 These findings are quite reasonable because not only do they validate the links between the Satoshi whitepaper-emails-forums but they also cluster Gavin as the likely author.
 It’s also of interest that Gavin’s style was so much like Satoshi’s whitepaper that he beat Satoshi himself with the forum texts!

 A limitation of the current study is that it could be measuring the style of genre rather than that of authorship.
 We may need to come up with a way to standardise the datasets to remove any noise that may come from such a systematic bias.
 One way could be to remove pronouns from the analysis because these could correlate with the style of an academic paper.

 Also, we’ve already started work on our code stylometry machine that will analyse Satoshi’s C++ style of programming.
 We’ve already found using Most Frequent Character (MFC) n-grams that Gavin also has a similar programming style to Satoshi.

-The heatmap below shows more clearly the Bitcoin texts we analysed.
+The heat map below shows more clearly the Bitcoin texts we analyzed.
 Our columns are numbered x_y with x being the iteration number and y the number of MFWs used.
 The column 49_2728 means that it was the 49th bootstrapped iteration and it used 2,728 MFWs for each textual comparison with the whitepaper.
-This chart only shows 49 iterations but our final analysis used 2,500 iterations to maximise our estimates of the population.
+This chart only shows 49 iterations but our final analysis used 2,500 iterations to maximize our estimates of the population.